Today's Articles

 Jean-Charles Houzeau

-This date celebrates the establishment in 1864 of America’s first daily Black newspaper.
+This date celebrates the establishment in 1864, one of America’s first daily Black newspapers.

 La Tribune de la Nouvelle Orle’ans, the New Orleans Tribune, was first published in French and English.
-Belgian scientist Jean-Charles Houzeau became managing editor of the New Orleans Tribune that year.
+Belgian scientist Jean-Charles Houzeau became managing editor of the New Orleans Tribune that year, working with Louis Charles Roundanez.
 Ardently sympathetic to the plight of Louisiana’s Black population and reveling in the fact that his dark complexion led many people to assume he was Black himself, Houzeau passionately embraced his role as the Tribune’s editor and principal writer.
 The paper closed on February 28, 1869.

 The 21st-century New Orleans Tribune is a monthly news magazine targeted at the upscale black community.
 Founded in 1985 by Dr. Dwight and Beverly McKenna, the Tribune has earned a reputation as an ongoing advocate for social, economic, and political issues often ignored by the mainstream press.